 3. How Do You Resolve Financial Conflict in a Marriage?

 The ideal way to resolve marriage financial struggles is to seek expert help.
-Financial advisors are capable of advising couples about ideal ways of resolving the issues
+Financial advisors can advise couples about ideal ways of resolving issues.

 4. Is Financial Struggles a Cause for Divorce?

 Financial struggles can lead to divorce because partners become unsatisfied.
-When you’re unable to pay bills and meet other financial obligations, both you and your partner can get overly stressed leading to fighting.
+When you cannot pay bills and meet other financial obligations, you and your partner can get overly stressed, leading to fighting.